helxplatform/radx-synthetic-cdes/README.md

         - <udf_required_arg1>
         - ...
     kwargs:
-        # optional config arguments for the udf, may be omited if the UDf takes no keyword args.
+        # optional config arguments for the udf, may be omited if the UDF takes no keyword args.
         # note that required args (under the `args` key) may instead be specified by name here.
         kwarg1: <kwarg1_value>
         ...